Atropine/diphenoxylate

-Diphenoxylate/atropine, also known as co-phenotrope, is a combination of the medications diphenoxylate and atropine, used to treat diarrhea.
-It should not be used in those in whom Clostridioides difficile infection is a concern.
+Diphenoxylate/atropine, also known as co-phenotrope and sold under the brand name Lomotil among others, is used to treat diarrhea.
+It is a fixed-dose combination of the medications diphenoxylate, as the hydrochloride, an antidiarrheal; and atropine, as the sulfate, an anticholinergic.
 It is taken by mouth.
 Onset is typically within an hour.

 Side effects may include abdominal pain, angioedema, glaucoma, heart problems, feeling tired, dry mouth, and trouble seeing.
 It is unclear if use in pregnancy is safe and use when breastfeeding may result in side effects in the baby.
 It works by decreasing contractions of the bowel.

 The combination was approved for medical use in the United States in 1960.
 It is available as a generic medication.
-In 2019, it was the 339th most commonly prescribed medication in the United States, with more than 900thousand prescriptions.
-It is sold under the brand name Lomotil among others.
-The medication is in Schedule V in the United States.
+In 2023, it was the 286th most commonly prescribed medication in the United States, with more than 600,000 prescriptions.
+The combination is classified as a Schedule V controlled substance in the United States.